humiditybusinessemail-prog/terminal-hub/README.md

 - same reusable client-side executor workflow
 - config save/load, notifications, keybinds, sliders, dropdowns, textboxes, and toggles

-## Main design intent

-This revision **does not copy** the uploaded example.
-It only borrows the idea of:
-- a separated sidebar tab area
-- a dedicated header/content region
-- page-per-tab organization
-- scroll-based content pages

 The visual identity, component design, API shape, and terminal styling are rebuilt around the Apple Terminal concept.

 ## Files